invalidusrname/mm-simple_version/README.md

 ## Usage

-Just prints out the name of this gem and it's version
+Just prints out the name of this gem and its version

     $ simple_version